grscheller/neovim-notes/notes/11-Configuration.md

 ### My personal nvim configuration

-My current nvim configuration, [grscheller/nvim][51], is on GitHub.
+My current nvim configuration can be found in my dotfiles repo here [grscheller/dotfiles][51] on GitHub.
 I directly use [folke/lazy.nvim][52] as my package manager.
 My `init.lua` bootstraps this plugin which then manages my other plugins.
 It contains lots of good examples that can be followed, and it is all in the public domain!
-It is also highly personalized and opininated.
+It is also highly personalized and opinionated.

 ### Final advise